 Income from aid agencies and government grants is detailed in Note 4 to the accounts.
-The increase of £1.1m includes new funding from the FCDO for the improvement of water resource management in Pakistan and funding from the Department for Business, Energy and Industrial Strategy (BEIS) for accelerated climate transition programmes in Kenya, Malaysia and Peru.
+The increase of £2.0m includes new funding from the Foreign, Commonwealth and Development Office (FCDO) for WWF's Land for Life project aiming to help people and wildlife coexist and thrive in southern Kenya and northern Tanzania, and the expansion of the water resource management programme in Pakistan.
+In addition, we received further FCDO funding (previously from the Department for Business, Energy and Industrial Strategy) for accelerated climate transition programmes in Mexico, Colombia and Peru and new funding across a number of regions from the Department for Environment, Food and Rural Affairs (Defra) under the UK Darwin Initiative and Illegal Wildlife Trade Challenge fund.